VirusTotal/yara-x/docs/YARA-X Config Guide.md

 does not exist the default values are used.

 An example `.yara-x.toml` file is below, with comments that explain each option.
-The values for each option are the default values that are used if omit the option.
+The values for each option are the default values that are used if the option is omitted.

 This is the definitive list of supported configuration options, and will be updated as more are added.